Invoice requirements

 Sending an invoice

-Invoices must be sent by the 15th day of the month following the month in which you supplied the service or product.
+You must send you invoice no later than the 15th day of the month following the month in which you supplied the service or product.
 For example, if you sold something in April, you have to send the invoice no later than 15 May.
 Your customer must pay the invoice within the payment term.

 Limitation period